bhwarren/pm/README.md

 - better parse commands so can combine -s & -l to search locally using getopts
 - if searching local and no package specified, list all

+----- Known Annoyances -----
-*Ubuntu doesn't have a good command for searching local packages
+- Ubuntu doesn't have a good command for searching local packages

 To-Do:
 - stop relying on which